Welcome to Briox!

 The Invoices according Settings filter lets the user work with their own pre-set-up reminder flow which can look like this for example:

 If the user has turned on the functionality for interest invoicing.
-Interest invoices according to settings are automatically created after that they have been paid.
+Interest invoices according to settings are automatically created after they have been paid.

 The Settings can look as below: